YahooArchive/mojito/docs/dev_guide/code_exs/simple_view_template.rst

      <div>html: {{{html}}}</div>
    </div>

-For the complete list of Mustache tag types, see the `Mustache Manual <http://mustache.github.com/mustache.5.html>`_.
+See the `Handlebars expressions <http://handlebarsjs.com/expressions.html>`_ in the Handlebars documentation for more information.

 Setting Up This Example
 #######################